-- A. The Board shall meet on the third Thursday of every month at 8:00 AM in the Sumner Public Library and/or virtually. - B. A quorum shall consist of 4 members (from its total membership of 7 trustees). - C. The Board shall comply with Iowa's Open Meetings law by printing and publicly posting a copy of its agenda 24 hours prior to the meeting. - D. The Board shall record its proceedings as minutes and shall keep copies of the minutes available for public inspection. - E. The Director of the Sumner Public Library shall be present and participating at each meeting of the Board.
-In the absence of the director, the assistant director will be present and participate in the meeting. - F. The Board will conduct its meetings according to parliamentary procedure as detailed in the latest edition of Robert's Rules of Order.
+- A. The Board shall meet on the third Thursday of every month at 8:00 AM in the Sumner Public Library and/or virtually. - B. A quorum shall consist of 4 members (from its total membership of 7 trustees). - C. The Board shall comply with Iowa's Open Meetings law by printing and publicly posting a copy of its agenda 24 hours prior to the meeting. - D. The Board shall record its proceedings as minutes and shall keep copies of the minutes available for public inspection. - E. The Director of the Sumner Public Library shall be present and participating at each meeting of the Board. - F. The Board will conduct its meetings according to parliamentary procedure as detailed in the latest edition of Robert's Rules of Order.